JOSEPH GRAHAM, BOARD CHAIR

-Jason received a master’s degree in social work at the University of New Hampshire 2016.
+Jason received a master’s degree in social work at the University of New Hampshire in 2016.
 Since he has worked at a variety of treatment centers including Strafford County Drug Court in Dover New Hampshire and Green Mountain Treatment Center in Effingham New Hampshire.
 He is a United States Navy veteran and has traveled around the world on an aircraft carrier.
 He describes himself as a person in long-term recovery who become passionate when given the chance to help others with addiction.

 DAVID SLAWSKY, BOARD MEMBER

 David Slawsky is president of the Nixon, Vogelman, Slawsky & Simoneau law firm in Manchester.
 His practice focuses on catastrophic personal injury, product liability, medical malpractice, and employment law.
 David attended law school after a career in television news as a cameraman for local ABC, NBC and CBS stations.
 After law school, David was privileged to work for two federal judges of the United States District Court for the District of New Hampshire, first for Chief Judge Shane Devine, and then for the Honorable Norman Stahl (during Judge Stahl’s first year on the District Court bench).
 David is a member of bar associations of New Hampshire and New York, a member of the Bar of the First United States Circuit Court of Appeals, and a member of the Bar of the United States Supreme Court.
 He has been chairman and a member of many committees of the New Hampshire Bar Association.
 David lives in Manchester.
-In his free time, he enjoys many hobbies, including hiking the White Mountains, biking, kayaking and pretending he knows how to play the guitar, mandolin and ukulele.
+In his free time, he enjoys many hobbies, including hiking the White Mountains, biking, kayaking and pretending he knows how to play the guitar, mandolin, and ukulele.

-RYAN GAGNE, BOARD MEMBER
+MIKE RAMSHAW, BOARD MEMBER